numerical-semigroups/Nuggets/README.md

 ```
 ![hasse-apery](snapshots/hasse-apery.svg)

 When not specified, the Apéry set is computed with respect to the multiplicity, the least positive integer in the semigroup (in our case six).
 The maximum in this case is 49.
-In general, for a numerical semigroup $T$ the greatest element (which is then a maximal element with respect to $\le_T$, though not necessarily a maximum) in the Apéry set of $n\in T\setminus\{0\}$ is the Frobenius number of $T$ plus $n$.
+In general, for a numerical semigroup $T$ the greatest element (which is then a maximal element with respect to $\le_T$, though not necessarily a maximum) in the Apéry set of $n\in T\setminus\lbrace 0\rbrace$ is the Frobenius number of $T$ plus $n$.
 In our example, 49=43+6.